Turbul3nce/CTF_Challenges/README.md

 - [Binary Exploitation Tips](notes/binary-exploitation-tips.md)
 - [Networking Concepts](notes/networking-concepts.md)

-## How to Use
+## Usage

 Feel free to explore, learn, and contribute to this repository.
 If you have any questions or improvements, open an issue or submit a pull request.
 Let's collaborate and enhance our skills together!

 ## Acknowledgments

-A shoutout to the amazing CTF community and platforms like HackTheBox for providing challenging environments to sharpen our cybersecurity skills.
+A special thanks to the people in the HackTheBox forums for providing hints for various challeneges.

-## License

-This repository is licensed under the [MIT License](LICENSE).